lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 - **`fitBoundsArray`** (type: `Array.<{lat: number, lng: number}>`, default value: _automatic depending on `autoFitBounds`_)

     An array of objects containing `lat` and `lng` coordinates.
-All of the points within the array will be used to center and zoom the map so that it can render all of the given positions within view.
+All of the points within the array will be used to center and zoom the map so that it can render all of the given positions within the google map canvas.
 Do not set this if you have defined `autoFitBounds` to something else than `false` (see below).

 - **`autoFitBounds`** (type: `boolean` or `string`, default value: `false`)

+`autoFitBounds` can either be a `boolean or a string`.

-    This can be a boolean, in which case if `false` it'll do nothing, else if `true` it'll automatically center and zoom the map so that all [[objects you defined on the map|Provided-Tools-and-Classes-(API)#defining-objects-to-draw]] would be visible on the map.
+    If it is a `boolean`, setting `autoFitBounds` to `false` will do nothing.
+If `autoFitBounds` is set to `true` it will automatically center and zoom the map so that all of the [[objects you defined on the map|Provided-Tools-and-Classes-(API)#defining-objects-to-draw]] will be visible.

-    It can also be a `string` containing the list of type of objects which you want to all fit in the map.
-It's like if you set it to `true`, except it'll take care only of the objects of given type(s).
-For example `markers,circles` would center and zoom the map so that all markers and circle will be visible, but won't take care of other objects on the map.
-Valid types are: `markers`, `infoWindows`, `circles`, `polylines` and `polygons`.
+    If it is a `string`, `autoFitBounds` should contain a list of the type of objects which will all be fit onto the map.
+Providing a list of the types of objects to fit on the map, will cause the component to behave similarly to if you had set `autoFitBounds` to `true`, except the map will only zoom and focus to accommodate objects of the given type(s) .
+For example, providing a value of `markers,circles` would center and zoom the map so that all markers and circle are visible, but would not try to ensure that other objects (such as `polylines` or 'polygons') are within the map's bounds.
+Valid types to be included in the list of object types are: `markers`, `infoWindows`, `circles`, `polylines` and `polygons`.

 ### Google options as properties

-Any [Google Maps option](https://developers.google.com/maps/documentation/javascript/reference#MapOptions) which is not handled by a component property can be set using the same option name prefixed with **`gopt_`**.
+Any [Google Maps option](https://developers.google.com/maps/documentation/javascript/reference#MapOptions) which is not handled by a component property can be set using prefixed the option name given by Google with **`gopt_`**.

-For example to disable the zoom controls (Google Maps option named `zoomControl`):
+For example, to disable the zoom controls (Google Maps option named `zoomControl`):

 ```handlebars
 {{google-map ... gopt_zoomControl=false}}
 ```

-This is valid for any [[view|Provided-Tools-and-Classes-(API)#views]] corresponding to a Google Maps object.
+Any [[view|Provided-Tools-and-Classes-(API)#views]] corresponding to a Google Maps object can also be bound to an option provided by Google in the same manner.
 Refer to the [Google Maps documentation](https://developers.google.com/maps/documentation/javascript/reference) for possible settings.

 ### Defining objects to draw

-Any drawable object (also called _overlay_ by Google) of the map has its corresponding **array** property on the component.
-Setting those properties with your own arrays let you define what have to be drawn on the map.
-Here are the possible things you can draw on the map (and track updates):
+Each type of drawable object (objects which Google calls _overlay_s) that can be displayed on the map has a corresponding **array** property on the component.
+Setting each property with an array you define let's you define what will be drawn on the map.
+There is a list of the things that you can draw on the map below.
+Note that each of these arrays are bound to the map with two way data binding so that they will track changes that are made by the user and the map will reflect updates when you change the content of the arrays from within your code:

 #### Markers
 <img align="right" src="assets/marker.png" height="100">